Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 FastLED + ESP8266 Web Server
 =========

-### Custom version of Jason Coons FastLED webserver for Novel Mutations Costume Controllers (LiPo battery powered ESP8266 based boards with MSGEQ7 and Microphone)
+### Custom version of Jason Coons FastLED webserver for Novel Mutations Costume Controllers (Battery powered ESP8266 based boards with MSGEQ7 and Microphone)
 It will work with any ESP8266 based controller.

 #### Some of the changes from original version by Jason Coon.